learn-co-students/nyc-mhtn-web-121018/22-rails-forms-validations/README.md

   - **The Problem:** So so so many choices... 🤯
   - `render` vs `redirect` and data persistence
   - `flash[:notice]`, `flash[:data]`, etc.
+  - Hold strong opinions weakly - be open to change and other ideas
 7. Custom Validations
   - **The Problem:** Very specific, custom validations.
   - _Batteries included._